anonym-saurab/tkinter-used-port-scanning-tool/README.md

 > Review the results on the interface or export them to a text file.

-Usage:
+Usage
 > Target IP/Host: Enter the IP address or host name of the target you want to scan.
 > Port Range: Specify the range of ports you want to scan (e.g., 1-1024).
 > Select Scan Type: Choose between "Quick Scan" and "Full Scan."
 > Scan: Click the "Scan" button to start the scan.

-Scan Results:
+Scan Results
 The tool will display the scan results in the graphical interface, showing which ports are open and closed.
 You can also export the results to a text file for further analysis.

-Contribution:
+Contribution
 We welcome contributions from the community.
 If you'd like to enhance the functionality, fix issues, or add new features to this Port Scanning Tool, please feel free to fork the repository, make your changes, and submit a pull request.

-License:
+License
 This Port Scanning Tool is open-source and released under the MIT License.
 You are free to use, modify, and distribute it as per the terms of the license.

-Support:
+Support
 If you encounter any issues or have questions, please open an issue in this repository, and our community or maintainers will assist you.

 Happy scanning!